daos-stack/daos/docs/user/filesystem.md

 accessed in balanced mode only.
 If the container was created with relaxed mode, it can be accessed in relaxed or balanced mode.
 In either mode, there is a consistency semantic issue that is not properly handled:

-* Open-unlink semantics: This occurs when a client obtains an open handle on an object (file or directory), and accesses that object (reads/writes data or create other files), while another client removes that object that the other client has opened from under it.
-In DAOS, we don't track object open handles as that would be very expensive, and so in such conflicting cases, the worst case scenario is the lost/leaked space that is written to those orphan objects that have been unlinked from the namespace.
-DAOS implements a file system checker that can be used to either relink those orphaned objects back in a lost+found directory or remove them from the container to reclaim the space.

 Other consistency issues are handled differently between the two consistency modes: